-This course is designed to provide a common foundation in Scientific Methods for Advanced Standing students entering the School of Social Work by reviewing and refreshing their knowledge in social work research, program evaluation, and practice evaluation.
-The Advanced Standing Research course will cover research methods and evaluation skills at the micro, mezzo, and macro levels.
-This is a very intensive review of two courses generally taken in the foundation year.
-Upon completion, students will be able to broaden the empirical knowledge base of the profession and evaluate practice for efficiency, effectiveness and humane and ethical standards.
-In acquiring the tools to evaluate programs and practice, students will have opportunities to learn how to: (1) apply research methods to conceptualize and measure problems, targets and goals; (2) apply research design and the methods of evaluation.
+This course is designed to provide a common foundation in scientific methods for advanced standing students by reviewing and refreshing their knowledge in social work research, program evaluation, and practice evaluation.
+This is a very intensive review of research methods and program evaluation.
+Upon completion, students will be able to broaden the empirical knowledge base of the profession and evaluate practice for efficiency, effectiveness, and humane and ethical standards.
+In acquiring the tools to evaluate programs and practice, students will have opportunities to learn how to: (1) apply research methods to conceptualize and measure problems, targets and goals; (2) implement research design and the methods of evaluation.